Japanese Beef and Potato Stew

 Calories: 300 kcal Protein: 18 g Fat: 12 g Saturated Fat: 4.5g Carbohydrates: 35 g Dietary Fiber: 4 g Sugars: 7 g Cholesterol: 50 mg Sodium: 650 mg

-Ingredients in Japanese Beef Stew (Nikujaga)
+Ingredients in Japanese Beef and Potato Stew

 Kitchen Tools for Japanese Beef and Potato Stew